positlabs/gif-goat/README.md

 An app for making gifs that don't suck.

-Uses ffmpeg palettegen and paletteuse filters, so it might bork if you are running an older version of ffmpeg.
-Tested using v2.8.3.
+Uses ffmpeg palettegen and paletteuse filters to create higher quality gifs.

 Currently only works on mac.